Meet the individuals who are helping make Inspired Teaching a reality.

 Dr. Blair A. Ruble

-Blair Ruble is currently Vice President for Programs at the Wilson Center and Director of the Program’s Urban Policy Laboratory.
+Blair Ruble is a BLISS content expert.
+Blair is currently Vice President for Programs at the Wilson Center and Director of the Program’s Urban Policy Laboratory.
 Previously, he served for nearly a quarter century as the Director of the Kennan Institute, while simultaneously coordinating the Center’s programming in Comparative Urban Studies.
 He received his MA and PhD degrees in Political Science from the University of Toronto (1973, 1977), and an AB degree with Highest Honors in Political Science from the University of North Carolina at Chapel Hill (1971).
 He has edited more than a dozen volumes and is the author of six monographic studies, including Washington’s U Street: A Biography (2010).
 A native of New York, Dr. Ruble worked previously at the Social Science Research Council in New York City (1985-1989) and at the National Council for Soviet and East European Research (1982-1985).

 Amy first became involved with Inspired Teaching as a member of the 2010-2011 cohort of the Inspired Teaching Certification Program, earning her certification in Elementary Education.
 As an Inspired Teaching Fellow, she worked for two years in a first/second grade classroom at Capital City Public Charter School.
 She then spent two years working as a first/second grade lead teacher at Capital City.
 During that time, she earned a Masters degree in Elementary Education from Trinity University and gained experience with mentoring Fellows of her own.
 Amy has taken on several roles within Center for Inspired Teaching and is excited to support teachers and their students through her work with the Inspired Teaching Certification Program.